BELLA-RadiationSimulations/GRAPPA/README.md

 ## Build instructions

 GRAPPA is built using cmake.
-From the source folder, GRAPPA is installed using the commands
+From the source folder, GRAPPA is built and installed using the commands

 ```commandline
 cmake -S . -B build -DCMAKE_INSTALL_PREFIX=. -DGeant4_DIR={G4 cmake directory on the system} -DCMAKE_BUILD_TYPE="Release"